archi-contribs/form-plugin/README.md

 * table : a table where the same properties apply to a series of objects

 ## Exporting to an Excel Spreadsheet
-* In order to export a form to an excel spreadsheet, you need to have a spreadsheet already created with three sheets named "elements","relationships", and "model".
+* In order to export a form to an excel spreadsheet, you need to have an empty spreadsheet already created with three sheets named "elements", "relationships", and "model".
 * File extensions should be .xlsx, .xlt, or .xls.
-* To export to an excel spreadsheet run a form and then select "Export to Excel" from the form window.
+* To export to an excel spreadsheet, run a form and then select "Export to Excel" from the form window.
 This will display a window to pick which excel file you would like the form to be exported to.
 Select a file with the proper format and sheets, click "Open", and your form will be exported

 ## Wiki
 For more information about customizing your configuration files take a look at the [Wiki](https://github.com/archi-contribs/form-plugin/wiki).